jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 ...
 ```

-First, set the default path to the baseUrl attribute and specify the paths you want to specify the absolute path to the paths attribute immediately below it.
+First, set the default path to the baseUrl attribute and specify the paths we want to specify the absolute path to the paths attribute immediately below it.
 In addition, it also sets outDir.

 ```json
 {